pdhimate/Text-Mining/README.md

 # Text-Mining
-Sentiment Analysis on free-text feedback from students
+Sentiment Analysis on free-text feedback from students using WEKA